 Infusion Services for Rheumatologic Conditions at Drexel Rheumatology

-The Drexel Rheumatology infusion center offers infusion therapy for patients with uncontrolled arthritis who can receive intravenous medications to prevent damage to bones and joints.
+The Drexel Rheumatology infusion center offers infusion therapy for patients with active inflammatory arthritis and other conditions for which intravenous medications can prevent damage to bones and joints.
 The infusion center is a pleasant and comfortable setting, which may help to ease the fears of those anticipating a new form of treatment.

 Infusion center patients are cared for by a staff that is specially trained and experienced in all aspects of IV infusion, including routine and emergency procedures.
 A board-certified Drexel Medicine rheumatologist, who has several years of experience in conducting infusion therapy and clinical research studies, is always on the premises with our clinical nurse practitioner and medical assistants.